ccb-hms/HarvardInovalonUserGuide/Prompts/CombinedMinimalDictionary.md

 ## PROVIDERSUPPLEMENTAL

-The PROVIDER_SUPPLEMENTAL file contains the provider details passed through from our data sources, excluding validation from our third-party vendor.
+The PROVIDER_SUPPLEMENTAL table contains the provider details passed through from our data sources, excluding validation from our third-party vendor.

 | COLUMN NAME           | DESCRIPTION                                               | COMMENTS                                                                                                 | DATA TYPE | KEY(S) | NULL |
 |-----------------------|-----------------------------------------------------------|----------------------------------------------------------------------------------------------------------|-----------|--------|------|